MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 ## Use PATCH to update your Azure Container Registry

 Update your Azure Container Registry by using the PATCH HTTP request.
 Edit the `--body` parameter with the properties you want to update.
 This example uses the variables set in the previous section, and updates the SKU name ($skuName="Premium") of the Azure Container Registry.
-This script runs in both Bash and PowerShell.

 # [Bash](#tab/bash)